 The Dolores Doré Eccles Health, Wellness, and Athletic Center (HWAC) is home to Fitness, Wellness, and Recreation, Athletics, and the School of Nursing and Health Sciences.
 The center is filled with educational programs and opportunities for students, faculty, staff, and alumni to positively impact their health and well-being.
 Whether one is attending an athletic event, engaged in academic classes, or participating in activities to improve their personal fitness, the Health, Wellness, and Athletic Center serves as a campus-wide community learning center.

-The third floor of the facility contains the Center for Nursing Education, home to the School of Nursing and Health Sciences.
+The third floor of the facility houses the Center for Nursing Education and the School of Nursing and Health Sciences.
 In addition to standard nursing school facilities, the center contains two technology-rich labs and a human simulator lab with life-like Laerdal SimBaby and SimMan, known as "high-fidelity, universal patient simulators."
 The simulators help students learn under real-world conditions, but within a learning environment.

 ADA Compliance